codeswitching/openet/README.md

 An OpenET API key is required to use this package; obtain one at https://auth.etdata.org

-API keys are renewed from time to time and it can be annoying if the keys are baked into your R scripts.
+API keys are renewed from time to time and it can be inconvenient to have the keys are baked into your R scripts.
 An alternative is to store the key in a .txt file somewhere on your computer and then read it in at the start of your script:

 `my_key <- readLines('my_API_key.txt', warn=F)`